 Sports Management Faculty

-Dr. Para is in her 24th year at SUNY Canton and prior to becoming Program Director and lead faculty for the Sports Management program in 2010 served as Director of Athletics for 18 years.
+Dr. Para is in her 30th year at SUNY Canton and prior to becoming Program Director and lead faculty for the Sports Management program in 2010 served as Director of Athletics for 18 years.
 Dr. Para also served as Assistant to the Vice President for Student Affairs while Director of Athletics.
+She was awarded the Chancellor's Award for Excellence in Teaching in 2016.

 Dr. Para designed and wrote the Sports Management program and oversees all the curriculum development for the program.
 In addition, she teaches many of the upper level program courses.
 During her time as Athletic Director, Para was co-creator of the Northern Independence Conference while an NJCAA program and served as its first commissioner.
 While the program was a member of the NJCAA, Dr. Para served on the Region III Board of Directors and served as Chairperson for the Region III Women's Volleyball and Men's Ice Hockey committees.